-Head of US Operations
+Head of Strategic Partnering and US Consulting and Operations

 Wilfred's key areas of expertise include: Large program design and implementation management, Global safety strategy and operations design, and Business development and senior client relationship management.
 Over the years Wilfred has been engaged in helping many of the top 100 Pharma and Biotech companies develop and implement their overall Safety and Risk Management strategies across the US and Europe.